Dems rush to blame Trump for anti-Semitic violence

 NEW YORK MACHETE STABBINGS AT HANUKKAH EVENT IN RABBI'S HOME RESULT IN 5 WOUNDED: REPORTS

 "Anti-Semitism is on the rise in America.
-And it’s being stoked by @realDonaldTrump who won’t condemn it and Trump’s lawyer, @RudyGiuliani , who just this week said he’s 'more Jewish than Soros,'" Swalwell tweeted, including a reference to recent controversial remarks by Rudy Giuliani.
+And it’s being stoked by @realDonaldTrump who won’t condemn it and Trump’s lawyer, @RudyGiuliani, who just this week said he’s 'more Jewish than Soros,'" Swalwell tweeted, including a reference to recent controversial remarks by Rudy Giuliani.

 Rep. Ilhan Omar, D-Minn., who has tweeted messages about Israel in the past that were criticized as including anti-Semitic tropes, retweeted Swalwell's post.